-The best way to prevent cluster flies is to make sure that your home is fully sealed off next fall.
-You want to apply caulking to cracks and crevices along the foundation, windows and doors.
-Also, you want to make sure that other openings to the home are closed or screened off including utility openings, windows and doors.
-Click here to learn more about year round pest control services for Wisconsin homes including home inspections to make sure your home is not providing harborage to flies.
+The best cluster flies prevention tip is to make sure your home is fully sealed off next fall.
+You should apply caulk to cracks and crevices along the foundation, windows and doors.
+Make sure that other openings to the home are closed or screened off including utility openings, windows and doors.
+Once cluster flies come inside, the best treatment is removal, so vacuum them out of your windowsills and light fixtures and get back to enjoying your spring.